To My Belly Button Birthday

-I’ve been dragging along doing whatever I thought was right, whatever he wanted, whatever would make things calmer, and just hoping that things would get better and this was just a phase, a very, very long phase.
+I’ve been dragging along doing whatever I thought was right, whatever would make things calmer, and just hoping that things would get better and this was just a phase, a very, very long phase.
 But, things did not get any better, the phase was now going on a 3rd year and in reality, things just got worse.
 Way, way worse.

 And in the midst of this all my true friends have come through, and without any questions have supported me and loved me and let me cry and scream and get mad.
 I still have a long road to recovery, but I am taking steps to get some counseling and support so I can put myself back together.

 And today my house is quiet.
 No one is yelling or fighting.
 The kids are getting along and the new routine has become a nice calm normal.
 My daughter and I have rebuilt our relationship and are closer than ever.
-And the ex is running around in circles and going crazy with the same manipulative and degrading tactics that he has used for years!

 That alone validates my decision, which really was the most difficult one I have ever, ever, ever made.
 But probably the most important – well, next to getting sober – definitely the most important.
 But you know, if I never got sober I would have probably stayed in this situation for the rest of my life!
 So here is another one to add to the reasons why I am grateful to be sober today!